Sahim98/Sahim98/README.md

 👀 I’m interested in competitive programming & problem solving.

-🌱 I’m currently learning Machine Learning.I'm also working on Android Studio.
-I also have work experience on Java,SQL,C++,C,Python3.
+🌱 I’m currently working on Flutter app development.

-🔭 I’m currently working on XHTML,CSS,HTML5,BOOTSTRAP.
+🔭 I also have work experience on Java,SQL,C++,C,Python3,dart.

-💞️ I’m looking to collaborate on anything related to problem solving , competitive programming.
+💞️ I’m looking to collaborate on anything related to problem solving , competitive programming,flutter app development.

 📫 How to reach me: